Skip to content

 There are a few factors that can make or break your cold brew game, and the coffee-to-water ratio is a biggie.

-- First things first: grind size matters.
-Coarser is better unless you want a cup of coffee more bitter than your ex’s heart.
+• First things first: grind size matters.
+Coarser is better unless you want a cup of coffee overly bitter and unpleasant.
 And you don’t want that.

 Cold Brew Coffee Ratio and Its Effects on Taste